Clemson vs. North Carolina Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 Clemson vs. North Carolina Predictions, BetMGM Promo Codes, & Picks: Spread, Total - January 6

-Saturday's contest between the No. 16 Clemson Tigers (11-2, 1-1 ACC) and No. 8 North Carolina Tar Heels (10-3, 2-0 ACC) at Littlejohn Coliseum has a good chance to be a tight matchup, as our computer prediction projects a final score of 78-77, with Clemson coming out on top.
-Tipoff is at 12:00 PM ET on January 6.
+Saturday's contest between the No. 16 Clemson Tigers (11-2, 1-1 ACC) and No. 8 North Carolina Tar Heels (10-3, 2-0 ACC) squaring off at Littlejohn Coliseum has a projected final score of 78-77 (based on our computer prediction) in favor of Clemson, so it should be a tight matchup.
+The game will tip off at 12:00 PM ET on January 6.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!